AJGranowski/docker-user-mirror/README.md

 4. Merge `docker-compose.yml` with your existing `docker-compose.yml` (`cap_add`, `cap_drop`, `entrypoint`, `environment`).

 ## Usage
-The `user-mirror` script combined with the `entrypoint` script mirror the host user inside the container, and `chown` objects created by Docker.
+The `user-mirror` script combined with the `entrypoint` script mirror the host user inside the container at runtime, and `chown` objects created by Docker.
 This alongside preemptive creation of host bind mount objects before the Docker daemon eliminates ownership mismatches.

 ```shell
 docker compose build